 Bootnecking Modern Civilization

 Nature’s boot, to put it simply, is the harsh struggle to exist.
 In nature, most organisms die without reproducing.
 That is necessary to prevent populations from exploding.
-It’s not the design of some benevolent creator.
-It’s just how things happen: populations increase until competition limits them.
+It is not the design of a benevolent creator.
+It is just how things happen: populations increase until competition limits them.

-That’s the boot that modern civilization has lifted off humanity’s neck.
 In modern civilization, most children live to adulthood.
-For most individuals, life is not a desperate struggle to survive.
+Life is not a desperate struggle to survive.
 Life is relatively easy.
+The boot is gone, for now.

-However, the removal of nature’s boot has created new problems.
-These new problems are counter-intuitive, because the human brain is adapted to nature’s boot.
+The absence of nature’s boot creates new problems.
+These new problems are counter-intuitive, because the human brain is adapted to the boot.
 Somewhat ironically, without the boot, the brain doesn’t work.
 The brain was smart enough to wriggle free of the boot, but it isn’t smart enough to figure out how live without the boot.

 Or so it seems.